aarneranta/chalmers-advanced-python/labs/lab3/README.md

 - putting everything together by using a web application framework, Django
 - more details of `graphviz` library, various libraries belonging to the `django` framework
 - virtual environments (`venv`)

-The basic lab gives 10 points and each bonus part 4 points.
-Thus the maximum is 18 points.

 ## The task